scribe-security/actions/README.md

 * Fs-tracker - TBD

 # 🚀  GenSBOM actions
-Included GitHub Actions uses the [genSBOM](https://GitHub.com/scribe-security/genSBOM) CLI tool. \
+Included GitHub Actions uses the [gensbom](https://GitHub.com/scribe-security/gensbom) CLI tool. \
 Actions allow one to both collect SBOM evidence for images and directory targets.

-Source see [genSBOM](https://GitHub.com/scribe-security/genSBOM), SBOM generator Source see [cocosign](https://GitHub.com/scribe-security/cocosign), attestation manager
+Source see [gensbom](https://GitHub.com/scribe-security/gensbom), SBOM generator Source see [cocosign](https://GitHub.com/scribe-security/cocosign), attestation manager

 ## Bom action
-The action invokes a containerized `genSBOM` sub-command `bom`.
+The action invokes a containerized `gensbom` sub-command `bom`.
 The command allows users to create and upload SBOMs.
 - By default, the action will include GitHub-specific context to its SBOMs (GIT_URL, JOB_ID .. etc)
 - By default, the action will sign Sigstore keyless flow while using GitHub's own workload auth as an ODIC identity (See example below).